sguzunov/docs/docs/developers/01_configuration/01_system/system-configuration.md

 ### Zooming

-To set the zoom behavior of the Glue42 Windows, use the `"zoom"` property of the `"windows"` top-level key:
+To set the zoom behavior of the Glue42 Windows, use the `"zoom"` property:

 ```json
 {